numery009/Java8-Functional-Interfaces-and-Lambda-Expressions/README.md

     // Frozen value of b will go where the Lambda will go.
 This is called closures.

 ## "This" Reference in Lambda
    "This" reference we cannot use inside the static method.
 If there is any anonymous inner class inside the static method       then inside the annonymous inner class we can use this reference.
 This is the classic Java how to use "This" reference       inside the static method.
 Now if we use the same senario for Java8 Lambda.
 We have static method, inside that there is a     anonymous inner class.
 It will give an error if we use "This" reference.
 Because Lambda treat a different way the           annonymous inner class.
 For Lambda "This" reference does not reffer the inner class object.
 It is same like the outside     of Lambda.
 Lambda does not overwrite the "This" reference.

+## Method Reference
+   If Lambda expression taking no input agrument and it's executing a method without parameter.
+So, Lambda expression is        doing method execution.
+In other case if there some input argument and it passing those parameter in the execution          method.
+If the parameter match then there is some obvious for it.
+It has different syntax like-method Reference.

+   ()-> method  --> ClassName::methodName
+   (p)-> methid(p) --> ClassName::methodName

+## The Foreach Iteration
+   Java8 has introduce the internal iteration which is forEach() method
+      people.forEach(p -> system.out.println(p));
+      people.forEach(system.out::println);